-Check out what your fellow learners in Watford have said on sites like Driving School Reviews and Trustpilot.
+Check out what your fellow learners in Watford have said on review sites.
 Reliable review sources are key to helping you understand what your experience will be like with the school of your choice.

 2. Beware of terms and conditions

 There are schools in Watford where driving lesson packages are only valid for six months.
 If you’re planning on pausing your driving lessons for longer than six months, look at the school’s terms and conditions to double check if there is an expiry date on your lessons.

 3. Check that you can switch instructors

 Some schools in Watford let you swap instructors, which is useful if you and your current driving instructor aren’t getting along.
 Make sure you check how long it would take a school to rematch you.

 Some schools in Watford only show you their waiting times while you’re midway through booking lessons online, or worse, after you have already paid for them.
 Try to find out how long you’ll have to wait before you book your first lesson so you're not waiting unnecessarily long to start learning.

 You have the choice of taking manual or automatic driving lessonsin Watford.

 Lessons in manual cars are generally cheaper as there are more manual instructors available.
 Manuals also have more controls than automatics, which can give you a greater feeling of control of the car.